dfardis/leaching/README.md

-describe the contents of the repository and that it is related to the paper that you can cite in the README.
-In there, you can mention that the data has been scaled.
+Datasets and results associated with the paper 'Surrogate modeling of the leaching process in a rare earth elements recovery plant'.
+All the datasets were generated using LHS sampling, and the combined set of all datasets is min-max scaled.